 “We don’t know what GTA 6 will be, but we’ve got some ideas.
 We’ve got about 45 years’ worth of ideas we want to do.
 We’ll pick the right ones.
 It comes from the idea first.
 Where it is going to be set is the first question.
 That then defines the missions; you’re doing different things in LA than in New York or Miami.
 The map and story get worked up together, and the story is a basic flow of how it works out so you can layer the mission in."

-Speaking of old GTA cities.
-A few years ago a Liberty City scene appeared on a Rockstar dev's profile, apparently mocked up in GTA 5's engine.
+Speaking of old GTA cities, a few years ago a Liberty City scene appeared on a Rockstar dev's profile, apparently mocked up in GTA 5's engine.
 This could easily have been a technical test, or perhaps a scene from some scrapped singleplayer DLC, but Rockstar once talked about putting all of their cities into one mega-game.
 That sounds absurdly ambitious, but Rockstar might well have the resources to do it.

-There have been more fairly spurious rumours around GTA 6.
-The Know cites an inside source that puts the GTA 6 release date as 2021-2022.
-The rumour suggests that the new game will be spread between Vice City and South America.
+There's been an endless expanse of rumors about GTA 6 in the years we've been waiting for its release, some more believable than others.
+While The Know cited an inside source that puts the GTA 6 release date as 2021-2022—oops—the rumour suggests that the new game will be spread between Vice City and South America.
 Comic Book gave credence to an anonymous since-removed pastebin post claiming that GTA 6 will feature multiple big cities connected by a vast stretch of land featuring smaller towns.
-In this version the player starts out as a small crook and ends up running a drug-running criminal operation.
+In this supposed version, the player starts out as a small crook and ends up running a drug-running criminal operation.